-In 1978 the Australian social scientist Alex Carey pointed out that the twentieth century has been characterised by three developments of great political importance: “the growth of democracy; the growth of corporate power; and the growth of corporate propaganda as a means of protecting corporate power against democracy.”
-The corporations that now dominate much of the domestic and global economies recognise the need to manipulate the public through media propaganda by manufacturing their consent in order to defend their interests against the forces of democracy.
+In 1978 the Australian social scientist Alex Carey pointed out that the twentieth century has been characterized by three developments of great political importance: “the growth of democracy; the growth of corporate power; and the growth of corporate propaganda as a means of protecting corporate power against democracy.”
+The corporations that now dominate much of the domestic and global economies recognize the need to manipulate the public through media propaganda by manufacturing their consent in order to defend their interests against the forces of democracy.
 This is largely achieved through coordinated mass campaigns that combine sophisticated public relations techniques.

 The result is the media underplay, or even ignore, the economic and ideological motivations that drive the social policy decisions and strategies of governments’.
 Sharon Beder outlines the reasoning behind the coordinated political, corporate and media attacks on democracy:

-The purpose of this propaganda onslaught has been to persuade a majority of people that it is in their interests to eschew their own power as workers and citizens and forego their democratic right to restrain and regulate business activity.
-As a result, the political agenda is now largely confined to policies aimed at furthering business interests.
+“The purpose of this propaganda onslaught has been to persuade a majority of people that it is in their interests to eschew their own power as workers and citizens and forego their democratic right to restrain and regulate business activity.
+As a result, the political agenda is now largely confined to policies aimed at furthering business interests.”